learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

     Number features: 29	Total Variance Explained: 0.9549611953216074

-## Subset the dataset to these principle components which capture 95%+ of the overall variance
+## Subset the dataset to these principal components which capture 95% of the overall variance

-Use your knowledge to reproject the dataset into a lower dimensional space using PCA.
+Use your knowledge to reproject the dataset into a lower-dimensional space using PCA.

 ```python